Cascais, Portugal

 Is there a lot of diversity?
 Are people in Cascais accepting of differences?

 "Portuguese are intrinsically accepting of others, so they embrace diversity.
 They respect American, British and Scandinavian persons highly among foreigners; they will not embrace 'Gypsies' but won't go out of their way to disrespect them.
-A good size foreign population lives here, representing all of Europe, South Africa, Asia, Middle East and South Americans," wrote one member in Cascais.
+A good size foreign population lives here, representing all of Europe, South Africa, Asia, Middle East and South Americans," said one expat in Cascais.

 What are the schools in Cascais like?

 "Go and visit; it might not be for you if you are against your child learning the Bible.
 We are Christians, so we like that.
-There are many other non-christian families though that appreciate the good morals that are encouraged here," said one expat in Cascais with children at International Christian School of Cascais.
+There are many other non-christian families though that appreciate the good morals that are encouraged here," remarked one parent with kids at International Christian School of Cascais in Cascais.

 What are the pros and cons of living in Cascais?